-The Department leases a major portion of its property to airlines, rental car companies, and concessionaires.
-Certain of the concessionaire leases provide for minimum rentals plus a contingency portion specified as a percentage of the tenants' gross revenues; however, the majority of these concession leases provide for the automatic abatement of minimum guarantees based on declines in passenger traffic levels.
-Contingent rental income under such arrangements amounted to \$608,603 and \$345,128 for the fiscal years ended September 30, 2021, and 2020, respectively.
+The Department leases a major portion of its property to airlines, rental car companies and concessionaires.
+Certain of the concessionaire leases provide for minimum rentals, plus a contingency portion specified as a percentage of the tenants' gross revenues; however, the majority of these concession leases provide for the automatic abatement of minimum guarantees based on declines in passenger traffic levels.
+Contingent rental income under such arrangements amounted to \$2,425,376 and \$608,603 for the fiscal years ended September 30, 2022 and 2021, respectively.
 All of the Department's leases are operating leases.
-Due to on-going impacts to passenger traffic associated with the COVID-19 pandemic, the Department does not anticipate collecting minimum rentals under these concession leases for the fiscal year ending September 30, 2021; however, contingent rental income will remain payable in addition to fixed rentals.